oracle/truffleruby/doc/contributor/debugging.md

 that we don't display extra information that we actually do have available.
 When debugging you may want to see this information.

-Two options to show more information are `--backtraces.hide_core_files=false` which doesn't hide methods that are used to implement the core library, and `--backtraces.interleave_java=true` which shows you the Java methods involved in executing each Ruby method.
+Two options to show more information are `--backtraces-hide-core-files=false` which doesn't hide methods that are used to implement the core library, and `--backtraces-interleave-java=true` which shows you the Java methods involved in executing each Ruby method.

 When you are interoperating with other languages, including C extensions,